tslocum/bgammon/PROTOCOL.md

 ### Events

 - `hello <message:line>`
-  - Initial welcome message sent by the server.
+  - Initial welcome message sent only to clients connected via TCP.
 It provides instructions on how to log in.
   - This message does not normally need to be displayed when using a graphical client.

 - `welcome <name:text> there are <clients:integer> clients playing <games:integer> matches.`